zuki/retro-v/README.md

 Loads: LB - 5 cycles, LH - 6 cycles, LW - 8 cycles.
 Stores: SB - 6 cycles, SH - 7 cycles, SW - 9 cycles (1 more than loads).

-Description of cycles in 2-stage pipeline:
+Description of cycles in 2-stage pipeline of Retro-V core:

 * **Cycle 1** - Fetch 1st byte of the instruction (lowest one)